tidymodels/parsnip/tests/testthat/_snaps/fit_interfaces.md

       fit(linear_reg(), "boop", mtcars)
     Condition
       Error in `fit()`:
-      !
-The `formula` argument must be a formula, but it is a <character>.
+      ! `formula` must be a formula, not the string "boop".

 # No loaded engines